About EdTech Books

 If you have questions or requests, please direct them to the website administrator at firstname.lastname@example.org [mailto:email@example.com].

-Many thanks to Sam Jackson for his inspiration for the site design.
+Many thanks to Sam Jackson for inspiring the site design.